Anduin2017/AnduinOS-Docs/Servicing/Linux.md

 !!! note "Run on your local machine!"

     The next command should be run on your local machine instead of the server!
+No matter your local machine is running Windows, macOS, or Linux, you can still run the command below.
+All those systems support the SSH command.

 By default, the server provider will give you a password to connect to the server.
 It's recommended to use [SSH key](../Skills/Secret-Management/Manage-SSH-Keys.md) instead.
 You can generate a new SSH key pair on your local machine: